kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 - The nasopharyngeal (auditory) tube is a connection between the nasal portion of the pharynx and the tympanic cavity that allows pressure to equalise on both sides of the tympanic membrane.
 It is located in the anterior wall of the middle ear and comprises bone at the tympanic end and cartilage on the pharyngeal end.
 The pharyngeal mucosa is continuous with the lining of the tympanic cavity and mastoid air cells.
 This allows infectious material to pass to the middle ear and mastoid area.
 The sacculus is a fluid-filled sac that is part of the balancing apparatus of the ear; it is located in the vestibule of the ear.
 The cochlea is the organ of hearing that receives, interprets and transmits sound via the vestibulocochlear nerve (CN VIII).
 The external auditory meatus is the opening in the temporal bone that allows sound waves to reach the tympanic membrane.
 The internal auditory meatus is the foramen in the temporal bone that allows the vestibulocochlear and facial nerves to pass into the skull at the base of the brain.

 ### Q1.112
 A child was examined by an ENT consultant after iatrogenic rupture of his ear drum.
-The consultant examined the child for possible injury to a nerve that runs across the eardrum.
+The consultant examined the child for possible injury to a *nerve that runs across the eardrum*.
 The most likely nerve to be injured is:

-	A. The glossopharyngeal nerve - F
+	A. The glossopharyngeal nerve
-	B. The mandibular nerve - F
+	B. The mandibular nerve
 	C. The chorda tympani nerve
-	D. The lesser petrosal nerve - F
+	D. The lesser petrosal nerve
-	E. The great auricular nerve - F
+	E. The great auricular nerve

 #### Answer: C. The chorda tympani nerve - TRUE
 - Chorda tympani lies across the ear drum (tympanic membrane), so it is possible that this nerve was injured.
 Injury to the chorda tympani will result in loss of taste sensation from the anterior two-thirds of the tongue and no secretomotor innervation to the sublingual and submandibular glands.
 The mandibular nerve is not close to the ear and would not be damaged by the injury.
 The glossopharyngeal nerve and lesser petrosal nerve are associated with the promontory of the ear, which is on the medial wall of the middle ear.
 The great auricular branch of the vagus nerve is a small branch of the vagus that supplies afferent sensory innervation to the external acoustic meatus.
 This nerve is not close to the tympanic membrane.

 ### Q1.113
-Chemodectoma is a benign tumour of the carotid body.
+*Chemodectoma* is a benign tumour of the *carotid body*.
 Which of the following statements about the carotid body is true?

 	A. It lies at the termination of the external carotid artery
 	B. It is a baroreceptor